VitxrInacio/VitxrInacio/README.md

 - I'm looking for my first job in technology.

-- I have knowledge in HTML/CSS, JavaScript, NodeJS and MySQL.
+- I have knowledge in JavaScript, NodeJS, MySQL, Git, GitHub.

 - I'm always looking for knowledge in the technology area, if you think you can help me, call me